How Credit Scoring Systems Work

 Credit scoring can feel opaque and frustrating.
 Why did your score drop after you paid off a loan?
 Why doesn't your income factor into the calculation?
 These questions make more sense once you understand what credit scores are actually measuring and how the underlying systems work.

 This article explains the mechanics of credit scoring — not to provide financial advice, but to clarify how the system operates so you can understand why it behaves the way it does.
+To ground the explanation, let's start with a real scenario that shows how credit scores play out in practice.

 What Credit Scoring Systems Are Meant to Do